 Remember, this is if the cheater regrets their behavior and has no intention of ever repeating it.
 If you know a cheater who repeats this behavior, that’s probably not someone you want to be in a relationship with.

-But if the regretful cheater wants to lose the title of “cheater”, he or she has a bumpy road ahead.
-What happens is that not only do they feel incredible guilt and sadness, they also get that reinforced from their partner.
+But if the regretful cheater wants to lose the title of “cheater”, they have a bumpy road ahead.
+What happens is that not only do they feel incredible guilt and sadness, but they also get that reinforced from their partner.
 They feel awful, and their partner makes them feel worse.

 This is probably good for the first few months as it acts as a sort of punishment for the cheater, but eventually, the trust has to be earned and forgiveness has to sink in, or it will never work.
-I’ve talked to quite a few men who have cheated on their wives, and there’s a recurring theme I see over and over again.
-After the affair is over, and the story is out and the wife knows everything, they feel emasculated.
+I’ve talked to quite a few men who have cheated on their wives, and there’s a recurring theme I see over and over again: After the affair is over, the story is out, and the wife knows everything, they feel emasculated.

-They feel pathetic, undeserved of love, and less than a human being.
-They feel like they’ve done worst thing in the world, and will now choose to live in this unempowered place for the rest of their lives.
-Their women (and men too if they were gay) took them back, and they came crawling back with their tails between their legs, and have stayed that way ever since.
+They also feel pathetic and undeserving of love.
+They feel less than human like they’ve done the worst thing in the world and will now choose to live in this disempowered place for the rest of their lives.
+Their partners decided to take them back in, and they came crawling back with their tails between their legs.
+Many of those men stayed that way ever since.

 This is a true place of submission, compliance, and obedience.
-These men now do everything the woman wants.
-They share with their wives all their messages back and forth with people, they check in all the time, and let their wives know everything that’s going on their lives at all times just to continue to prove that they are now loyal, and will be loyal forever.
+These men now do everything their partner wants.
+They share with their partners all their messages back and forth with other people.
+They check in all the time and let their partners know everything that’s going on in their lives at all times just to continue to prove that they are now loyal, and will be loyal forever.

 Think about this for a moment.
 Let’s say you made the biggest mistake in your life.
 You regretted it, and asked for forgiveness and received it, then from that point on, you act as if you are still the same person who made the mistake.
 And, you might even be with someone who reminds you of it all the time.